-The DB->set\slice\callback() method is optionally used to identify slices for applications using a sliced environment.
+The Db::set_slice_callback() method is optionally used to identify slices for applications using a sliced environment.
 The callback identifies the portion of a record's key that is used to allocate records across slices.
 This is the slice-relevant portion of the key.
 If no callback is specified, then the entire key is used to allocate records across slices.

-The DB->set\slice\callback() method must be called on an opened database handle.
+The Db::set_slice_callback() method must be called on an opened database handle.
 Changing this callback after the database has been created results in undefined behavior.

-The DB->set\backup\callbacks() method returns a non-zero error value on failure and 0 on success.
+The Db::set_backup_callbacks() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.